 Join the Zoom service here

-We will celebrate Quinquagesima Sunday (Sunday Next before Lent) with a Choral Mass.
+We will celebrate the First Sunday in Lent with a High Mass.
 Bishop Rasch is planning on celebrating and preaching.
-The Zoom broadcast will continue for our remote congregants and those who are unable or unwilling to rejoin in person services.
+The Zoom service will continue for our remote congregants and those who are not yet ready to assume the risk of attending indoor services.

 Almighty God, who hast given us this good land for our heritage; We humbly beseech thee that we may always prove ourselves a people mindful of thy favour and glad to do thy will.
 Bless our land with honourable industry, sound learning, and pure manners.
 Save us from violence, discord, and confusion; from pride and arrogancy, and from every evil way.
 Defend our liberties, and fashion into one united people the multitudes brought hither out of many kindreds and tongues.
 Endue with the spirit of wisdom those to whom in thy Name we entrust the authority of government, that there may be justice and peace at home, and that, through obedience to thy law, we may show forth thy praise among the nations of the earth.
 In the time of prosperity, fill our hearts with thankfulness, and in the day of trouble, suffer not our trust in thee to fail; all which we ask through Jesus Christ our Lord.
 Amen.